davidmam/EEG-sleep-analysis/README.md

 	The script "classificationEsnemble.py" produces the results shown in S2 Fig.

     To do so, modify & run the "runScripts.sh".

+## Other Scripts

+    - The scripts found in ./groundTruthStageVisualization/ allow for comparison of the latent states to manually scored sleep stages.
+Specifically:

+	  The script "GTStageBoxplots.py" allows for the comparison of the latent states' distributions (boxplots in Fig 2, Fig 6 and S1 Fig) to the distributions of the manually scored sleep stages (see S6 Fig, S7 Fig).

+	  The script "groundTruthStageProfiles.py" allows for the comparison of the latent states' daily profiles (curves in Fig 4, Fig 6 and S4 Fig) to those of the manually scored sleep stages (see Fig 6 -A, S5 Fig).

 ## QUESTIONS